-Harper, a Whig, was the representative for Ohio's 14th congressional district from 1851 to 1853.
+Harper was the representative for Ohio’s 14th congressional district and was a Whig.
+He served from 1851 to 1853.

 From Sep 1837 to Mar 1853, Harper missed 379 of 2,168 roll call votes, which is 17.5%.
 This is better than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Dec 1838-Mar 1839||145||48||33.1%||50th|

 |Dec 1843-Feb 1844||140||23||16.4%||50th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.